jonlpersson/ed-latimore/site/_posts/2022-06-25-business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 ## 9\.
 Watch the company you keep

-> *Number 9 shoulda been Number 1 to me<br>**If you ain't gettin' bagged stay the fuck from police**<br>If niggas think you snitchin' they ain't trying to listen<br>They be sittin' in your kitchen, waiting to start hittin'*
+> *Number 9 shoulda been Number 1 to me<br>**If you ain’t gettin’ bagged stay the fuck from police**<br>If niggas think you snitchin’ they ain’t trying to listen<br>They be sittin’ in your kitchen, waiting to start hittin’*

 Specifically, Biggie is warning that if you are seen around the police and you aren’t getting arrested, then your drug-dealing comrades will think you’ve struck some type of deal and are an informant.
 They aren’t going to wait around to find out if their suspicions are accurate or not, so from that point on, you’re living on borrowed time.